Defense in Depth: Web browsers (part 6/7)

 One example of this is how Cookie Policies have changed the interpretation of Strict, Lax and None during the last few years.

-Cookie Policies offer a defence against CSRF attacks in most modern browsers.
+Cookie Policies offer a defense against CSRF attacks in most modern browsers.
 But the fact that different browsers handle them differently motivates to keep using CSRF protections that are browser independent, such as “double-submit-cookies” and user reauthentication, as mentioned in the section Secure sessions in Clients and Sessions.

 Also note that in 2020 both Google and Apple made it clear that they want to make it harder for third-parties to track users between different sites, which will have an impact on solutions relying on third-party cookies.
 Read more at https://webkit.org/blog/10218/full-third-party-cookie-blocking-and-more/ or https://blog.chromium.org/2019/10/developers-get-ready-for-new.html